-The Bluebunch Wheatgrass/Spike Fescue/Sagebrush Community Phase (1.1) is the Reference Community Phase for the Steep Stony Upland ecological site.
+The Columbia Needlegrass/Spike Fescue/Sagebrush Community Phase (1.1) is the Reference Community Phase for the Stony Upland ecological site.
 Community Phase 1.1 evolved with grazing by large herbivores and periodic fires.
 This plant community can be found on areas that are properly managed with grazing, and on areas receiving periods of rest.
 Tall and mid-stature cool-season grasses are the dominant cover with mountain big sagebrush.
-The major grasses include Bluebunch wheatgrass, spike fescue, Columbia needlegrass, Idaho fescue, and rhizomatous wheatgrasses.
-Mountain big sagebrush, rubber rabbitbrush, and fringed sagewort are conspicuous elements of this state, occurring in a mosaic pattern, and making up 10% of the annual production.
+The major grasses include Columbia needlegrass, spike fescue, Idaho fescue, bluebunch wheatgrass, and rhizomatous wheatgrasses.
+Mountain big sagebrush is a conspicuous elements of this state, occurring in a mosaic pattern, and making up 10% of the annual production with scattered plants of rubber rabbitbrush, and fringed sagewort.
 A variety of forbs occur in this community and plant diversity is high (see Plant Composition Table).
-Annual production on this state ranges from 500 to 900 pounds depending on climatic conditions.
-Average annual production is estimated at 750 pounds.
+Annual production on this state ranges from 600 to 1000 pounds depending on climatic conditions.
+Average annual production is estimated at 850 pounds.